Day 8: mile 131.5 to mile 151.8 (20.3 mile,32 km)

 But it’s 20 mile from last nights camp plus the extra 1 mile off trail.
 I was away by 4am again and liking the new early morning strategy.

 The miles were coming easily in the cool morning air.
 Walking in the dark and so early meant passing many other camps.
-The trail sorts of looks like a war trench as their are all this little spaces off to the side that could be dugouts where hikers have made home for the night, some in tents, others just on the ground like myself.
+The trail sort of resembles a world war one trench as there are all this little spaces off to the side that could be dugouts where hikers have made home for the night, some in tents, others just on the ground like myself.

-Waking past, the odd head lamp was on indicating someone getting up but more often than not the deep sleep snores of an exhausted hiker bellowed through the air.
+Walking past the odd head lamp was a good indication of someone getting up but more often than not the deep snores of an exhausted and sleeping hiker bellowed through the air.

 You could feel it was going to be another hot one today with the pockets of warm air out numbering the cooler ones, mainly sitting low in gullies.
 I love finding those cooler air pockets.